nasula/golfcal2/docs/architecture/overview.md

 ## Introduction

-GolfCal2 is a command-line calendar application designed to manage golf reservations and events.
-It integrates with various golf club systems and weather services to provide comprehensive information about golf activities.
+GolfCal2 is a command-line application designed to manage golf reservations and events.
+It integrates with multiple golf club booking systems, weather services, and calendar systems to provide comprehensive golf activity management.

 ## System Architecture